-- It can affect your ability to obtain insurance, employment, credit card rates, auto loans, mortgages, payday loans. - Judgments (whether they are satisfied or not) greatly lower score. - Adverse information on your credit report may also prevent you from getting a loan at a fair interest rate.
+- They can affect your ability to obtain insurance, employment, credit card rates, auto loans, mortgages, and pay-day loans. - Judgments (whether or not they are satisfied) greatly lower credit scores. - Adverse information on your credit report may also prevent you from getting a loan at a fair interest rate.